 What are the Best Threads to Get?

 Whether you choose a Silhouette Soft thread lift, PDO threads, or one of the other well-known threads that are used for this procedure these days you likely to enjoy a great subtle lift.
 When it comes to your skin though, there is no “one size fits all” while you are looking for the best results for your skin.
 Working with your doctor to develop a plan that suits what you prioritise is the best way to find out which threads could best address the issues you have with your facial skin.
 The best threads when it comes to having a lift, are the ones that suit your preferences, including not just cosmetic factors but things like your budget as well.

 Getting Ready for Facial Threads

 If you are interested in what a thread lift could do to help you achieve a revitalised and rejuvenated aesthetic, book a consultation today.
-At Aesthetic Studio Clinic, our in-depth consultations are a step above the rest as we take the time to work with our patients to develop the best treatment plans that suit your needs.
+At SKIN CLUB, our in-depth consultations are a step above the rest as we take the time to work with our patients to develop the best treatment plans that suit your needs.
 We offer a range of treatment options which allow you to tackle any cosmetic issue you may be facing, often with a variety of options to consider.
 We use only the finest quality injectables, equipment, and treatments to provide our patients with the best possible outcomes when combined with the expertise of our skilled cosmetic doctors.
 Contact us today and spend more time enjoying your skin rather than wondering what you could do to improve it.